neoxush/VibeCoding/browser-extensions/enhanced-split-view/README.md

 10. **Context Menu Controls**: Right-click on S/T indicators for options like Revoke, Disconnect, and Join as Source.
 11. **Volume Control**: Instant mute/unmute toggle appears automatically when audio/video is playing.
 12. **Independent Drag-to-Navigate**: Drag any link onto the 'S' or 'T' icon to navigate the current page locally without affecting the paired tab.
+13. **Movable Interface**: Drag the grip handle to reposition the UI anywhere vertically on the screen.
+14. **Smart Collapse**: UI shrinks automatically when not in use to reduce visual clutter, expanding only when hovered.

 ## How it Works
 ![chrome_split_view_preview](https://github.com/user-attachments/assets/cb101a97-e580-412f-9844-1cb3befa3e3b)